Andy Partridge: XTC

 In late 1972, Partridge's Star Park was joined by bassist Colin Moulding and drummer Terry Chambers.
 The band became known as XTC in 1975 and signed to Virgin Records in 1977.
 Partridge wrote the majority of XTC's songs, was the band's frontman and de facto leader, and in Moulding's view, typically acted as an "executive producer" for their albums.
 His early XTC songs were marked by his distinct singing style, something he jokingly described as a "walrus" or "seal bark", but otherwise an amalgamation of Buddy Holly's "hiccup", Elvis Presley's vibrato, and "the howled mannerisms of Steve Harley."
 He later dismissed most of his initial output as premature songs "built around this electric wordplay stuff".

 While XTC were a formative punk group, Partridge's music drew heavily from British Invasion songwriters, and his style gradually shifted to more traditional pop, often with pastoral themes.
 Music critic John Harris said that Partridge exemplified "a very English genre: rock music uprooted from the glamour and dazzle of the city, and recast as the soundtrack to life in suburbs, small towns, and the kind of places – like Swindon – that may be more sizeable, but are still held up as bywords for broken hopes and limited horizons."
 He cited Partridge's 1981 song "Respectable Street" as one of the "most evocative items" in his catalog.

-In 1982, as XTC were about to headline a tour of the United States in support of English Settlement, they permanently withdrew from concert touring after Partridge suffered an onstage nervous breakdown and remained a studio-only band from then on.
+In 1982, as XTC were about to headline a tour of the United States in support of English Settlement, they permanently withdrew from concert touring after Partridge suffered an onstage breakdown of some sort, and XTC remained a studio-only band from then on.
 For a period afterward, it was rumoured among fans and industry insiders that the group had stopped performing because Partridge had died, and some American bands put on XTC tribute shows in his remembrance.
 The group ran into more problems once it was discovered that poor management led to them incurring hundreds of thousands in unpaid value-added taxes.
 Partridge said that he was eventually left with "about £300 in the bank, which is really heavy when you've got a family and everyone thinks you're 'Mr Rich and Famous'."